Trophy Hunting Gemsbok

 A gemsbok hunted on the open plains of the eastern Free State.

-Name:
+Name: Gemsbok

-Scientific Name:
+Scientific Name: Oryx gazella

-Throughout the year
+Mating Season: Throughout the year

 The giant oryx or Gemsbok, as he is more commonly known, is a magnificent animal.
 He inhabits the open country and can survive in the harshest of conditions.
 A native of the Kalahari, he can go without surface water for months, absorbing moisture from what he eats.
-A social herd animal, he is primarily a grazer but will occasionally browse if necessary.
+A social herd animal: he is primarily a grazer but will occasionally browse if necessary.

 Beware of the predominant humped shoulder; it will try to trick you into shooting too high.
 Follow the back line of the front leg to about one third into the body and squeeze.
 Never shoot above the horizontal midline of this beautiful antelope unless you are in need of a good day’s hike.
-Hunting gemsbok will provide a wonderful trophy and his meat is one the most delicious to be found on the African continent.
+Hunting gemsbok will provide a wonderful trophy and his meat is one of the most delicious to be found on the African continent.

-Gemsbok Hunting Gallery
+Gemsbok Hunting Photo Gallery

-Hunting Packages that include gemsbok
+Hunting Packages that include a Gemsbok

 10 Day Father & Son